TheMarlboroMan/ascript/README.md

 		//no return value.
 	}

+If a yielded value is returned the interpreter can be queried to whether or not it is blocked by a timed yield and how many milliseconds are left with get_yield_ms_left A return value of 0 (most likely) means a non timed yield.
+Positive values are for functions whose yield timer has not expired, and negative values are for those who expired.

 ###handling errors on the calling enviroment:

 All failures will throw an exception whose base type is "ascript_error".